 My name is Petr Borovec and I am an amateur photographer.
-I was born in 1966 in city of Ostrava in former Czechoslovakia.
+I was born in 1966 in Ostrava (former Czechoslovakia).

 The first time I looked into the viewer of my father’s camera I was just a child.
 I spent long hours in the darkroom with him, learning to process black and white films and to make darkroom prints.
 Later when I was older, I bought my first own camera, a Soviet Zenit TTL with Helios 44-2 lens.